madualex/mini-webpage/README.md

 # mini-webpage
-A custom css styled mini webpage with fixed navbar and toggle bar functionality built using vanilla JS
+A custom css-styled mini webpage with fixed navbar and toggle bar functionality built using vanilla JS